rehabayman/Notepad-JavaFX/README.md

 # Notepad-JavaFX
-Notepad Application implemented in Javafx.
+Notepad Application that has most of the functionalities in notepad apps implemented in Javafx.